 \section{Fourier Transform on the Kodaira-Thurston Manifold}

 In this section, we introduce a method to solve the PDE system \eqref{V1} and \eqref{V2}.
 We use harmonic analysis for the Heisenberg group to reduce the PDE system to a set of countably many ODE systems and a set of countably many systems of zeroth order linear equations.
-We solve these ODE systems in a greater generality in Theorem \ref{1stode} and reduce these zeroth order linear equations to a number theory problem in Section \ref{n=0NT}.
+In Theorem \ref{1stode} we solve the ODE systems and then in Section \ref{n=0NT} we reduce the zeroth order linear equations to a generalised version of the Gauss circle problem.